 Meanwhile, the SETI observations are launched via a cron system as well in the SETI part of the network.
 This means that there are in effect at least four relevant versions of the ATA schedule: the textual/graphical version distributed to users, that schedule as incarnated in obs.run, the schedule used by the commensal observer, and the schedule used by Prelude.
 The large PiGSS (Pi GHz Sky Survey; Bower et al. 2010, 2011) transient survey also used its own scheduling system.
 The suboptimality of this situation should be obvious.
 Regarding the particular case of the commensal campaigns, however, things weren't too bad.
+While it was sometimes necessary to coordinate schedule changes with SETI staff over email, and mistakes could result in lost observing opportunities, most observations went smoothly.
+Rarely, miscommunications would result in obs.run and the commensal launcher attempting to observe simultaneously; due to poor lockouts in the observatory infrastructure, it's actually possible for both systems to operate at the same time, with expectedly poor results.

-2The name derives from our weekly data analysis meeting, "MIRIAD Masterclass with Melvyn" (Wright).
+3The name derives from our weekly data analysis meeting, "MIRIAD Masterclass with Melvyn" (Wright).

 Figure 3.1: Schematic of the commensal observing system.
-See §3.3.
+See $\S3.3$.